-The Board comprises, Mark Rollins non-executive Chairman and director, Leslie Peterkin Chief Executive Officer and executive director, and Stephen West Chief Financial Officer and executive director.
-Ross Warner, Stephen Whyte and Larry Bottomley serve as non-executive directors.
+The Board comprises, Mark Rollins non-executive Chairman and director, Larry Bottomley as interim CEO and non-executive director, Ross Warner and Stephen Whyte as non-executive directors.
+The Board composition will be reviewed as and when the RTO, described under principle one completes.
 Executive and Non-Executive Directors are subject to re-election at the Company's AGM in accordance with the Company's Articles of Association.
 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
 The Directors are expected to provide as much time to the Company as is required.
 The Board elects a Non-Executive Chairman to chair every meeting.